The Patient Experience in the Changing Healthcare Landscape

 This era of consumer-centric healthcare is defined by the increasing importance of not only providing excellent care, but also delivering a superior patient experience.
 Every part of a patient’s experience with a facility ultimately frames his or her perception.
 The less-recognized influencers on patient satisfaction, such as patient gowns, are smaller details that are often overlooked.
 However, as this study shows, minor details can have a major impact.

 A component of healthcare reform is the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) Survey.
 The survey determines a patient’s perception of a healthcare provider and addresses nine topics that encompass the patient experience including: communication with doctors and nurses, responsiveness of hospital staff, pain management, communication about medicines, discharge information, transition of care, and quietness and cleanliness of the hospital environment.

 A facility’s overall survey score directly correlates to their Medicare and Medicaid reimbursement.
 With lower-performing health systems receiving reimbursement cuts, and top-scoring health systems receiving larger reimbursement payments, administrators cannot afford to ignore any factor in the survey.

 I wore your Comfort Care Plush robe on a recent visit to my medical practitioner.
 Wearing it made me feel very comfortable and even I didn’t mind wearing it in front of others in the office.
 I felt very relaxed!
-I feel like this healthcare facility cares very much about their patients and wants them to feel comfortable to provide such a great robe.
+I feel like this healthcare facility cares very much about its patients and wants them to feel comfortable by providing such a great robe.
 This robe looked and felt very expensive and I’m sure they could’ve used a cheaper brand, but I feel that they really wanted patients to feel their best!
 Thanks for the wonderful experience!